stonea/C-Type-Deduction-Explorer/README.md

 # How to Use

+* Make sure you have gcc installed.
+This tool is known to work with gcc 4.8.3.
-To run just execute generator.py.
+* To run just execute `generator.py`
-To modify what to substitute modify the 'substitutions' list.
+* To modify what is substituted, modify the 'substitutions' list in `generator.py`

 For more details, read the comments at the top of the generator file <https://github.com/stonea/C-Type-Deduction-Explorer/blob/master/generator.py>.